AitorSoto/AitorSoto/ReadMe.md

 When I'm not meditating in code or consulting with my droids (it's a debugging technique, don't worry), you can find me enjoying a good outer worlds coffee, laughing at droid jokes, and seeking any Sith bugs to defeat.

-May the Code Force be with you! 🚀👨‍💻
+Remember, as Master Yoda said, "Do or do not.
+There is no try."
+So, let's code fearlessly and remember, May the Code Force be with you! 🚀👨‍💻

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aitorsotojimenez) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/aitorsotojimnez)